Giles Shield: Sardar, Parkar shine with the ball

-Al-Barkaat spinner Rajesh scalps 7-37, SVIS pacer Suved takes 6-19 as bowlers dominate Day One
+Al-Barkaat spinner Rajesh Sardar scalps an astonishing 7-37 while SVIS pacer Suved takes 6-19 as bowlers dominate on Day One of the Giles Shield tournament

 Mumbai: Bowlers hit the right notes while batsmen struggled to find their feet on Day One of the Giles Shield Elite Division semi-final matches at Azad Maidan yesterday.